 Use our interactive resource to find out more information about the Debating Chamber.
-This resource has been produced in English and Gaelic - just select the language and begin.

 Meetings of the full Parliament take place in the Debating Chamber.
 Members of the Scottish Parliament (MSPs) come together to debate topical issues, question members of the Scottish Government and decide on new laws.